 Furnace experts report that the “booms” can also come about due to dirty furnace burners, but these aren’t dangerous.

 If you have defective gas valves, you can experience the sounds.
 The defective gas valves also lead to ignition problems that can have dire consequences on your health and that of your loved ones.

 There is nothing exciting about scraping noises.
 When you have the noises coming from your furnace, they can mean many things.
 One of the things they mean is that the blower wheel is either broken or loose.
 In the worst case scenario, they can mean that the motor mount is broken, which can cause the blower assembly to drop.

 When you experience the noises, you should contact a repair professional as soon as possible to identify the source of the problem and fix it.

 When you experience high-pitched whines, you have a reason to worry and you should contact a repair professional as soon as possible.
 Squealing noises are as a result of frayed or loose blower belt, malfunctioning blower motor, or bearings that require oiling.

-For you to fix the problem, you should hire a heating service repair Long Island professional to maintain the appliance.
+For you to fix the problem, you should hire a heating service repair huntington professional to maintain the appliance.
 If the bearings are dry, the professional should oil them.